DPDK/dpdk/doc/guides/linux_gsg/build_dpdk.rst

 Browsing the Installed DPDK Environment Target
 ----------------------------------------------

-Once a target is created it contains all libraries and header files for the DPDK environment that are required to build customer applications.
+Once a target is created it contains all libraries, including poll-mode drivers, and header files for the DPDK environment that are required to build customer applications.
 In addition, the test and testpmd applications are built under the build/app directory, which may be used for testing.
-A kmod  directory is also present that contains kernel modules which may be loaded if needed:
+A kmod  directory is also present that contains kernel modules which may be loaded if needed.

 .. code-block:: console